3-Nitrooxypropanol: Emissions data

 The use of 3-nitrooxypropanol has been studied as a method to reduce enteric methane emissions from dairy cows.
 Enteric methane, a potent greenhouse gas, is a significant contributor to agricultural emissions.
 Research indicates that the administration of 3-NOP can decrease methane emissions by approximately 30%, equivalent to a reduction of about 1.2 metric tons of carbon dioxide equivalent (CO2e) per cow annually.

 3-NOP has demonstrated efficacy in reducing methane emissions from dairy cows.
 In a study conducted at Penn State University, the addition of 3-NOP to the diet resulted in a 26% reduction in daily methane emissions, with similar findings reported across various trials.
-The compound works by inhibiting an enzyme crucial for methane synthesis in the rumen, thereby decreasing methane production without negatively impacting feed intake or overall lactational performance.
+The compound works by inhibiting an enzyme used for methane synthesis in the rumen, thereby decreasing methane production without negatively impacting feed intake or overall lactational performance.

-A meta-analysis encompassing data from multiple studies confirmed that 3-NOP supplementation leads to a 24% decrease in enteric methane emissions, with no adverse effects on dry matter intake (DMI) or milk yield observed.
+A meta-analysis encompassing data from multiple studies confirmed that 3-NOP supplementation results in at least a 30% decrease in enteric methane emissions.

 Society and culture

 Conspiracy theory

 In 2024, protests in the UK against the use of Bovaer have led some social media users to pour milk down sinks and toilets.
 An unfounded conspiracy theory circulated online, linking Bovaer to a supposed depopulation agenda involving Bill Gates.
 These unfounded claims have sparked backlash against Arla Foods, which is trialing Bovaer, and have prompted calls for product boycotts.
-Experts have clarified that Bovaer is safe and does not pose food safety risks, emphasizing that the claims linking Gates to Bovaer are false.
+Experts have clarified that Bovaer is safe and does not pose food safety risks, stating that the claims linking Gates to Bovaer are false.
 Despite this, the conspiracy theories persist, complicating public acceptance of the additive and the potential benefits in combating climate change.
 Reacting to concerns on social media Professor Alastair Hay, a professor emeritus of Environmental toxicology at the University of Leeds responded that "extensive tests on cancer risk indicate...that the doses approved presents no cancer risk," and that "the safety factor of some 170 between the dose at which some benign tumours were seen in rodents and the dose of the additive considered safe by the FSA.
 "Concluding that “Thus, there is no evidence to suggest that at the doses approved for use in animals that the additive is a risk to humans through consumption of milk.”